feststelltaste/awesome-software-analytics/readme.md

 ## Contribute

 Contributions welcome!
-Read the [contribution guidelines](contributing.md) first.
+Read the [contribution guidelines](contributing.md) first and add your ideas!